COSI 405 – Neuroscience of Communication and Communication Disorders (3)

 COSI 444 – Evidence-Based Practice in Communication Disorders (4) Evidence-based practice is the conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual clients.
 Having its origins in the fields of medicine and clinical epidemiology, EBP is now a growing part of speech and language sciences.
 The goal of COSI 444 is to instill in you a career-long desire to seek out high-quality relevant evidence pertinent to the clinical questions that affect your practice.
 To do this, you must first know how to find the evidence and evaluate the quality of evidence available.
 This course is intended to demystify the research process so that you can become critical consumers of the research literature in our field.

 COSI 445 – Communication and Aging (3) (See COSI 345.)
-Graduate students are given an opportunity to incorporate information from their own disciplines in a special project, where appropriate.
+The normal and abnormal psychobiological changes that occur during aging and their effects on communication are addressed, as are communicative interaction styles, disordered communication, and rehabilitation practices.
+Graduate students are given an opportunity to incorporate information from their own disciplines in a special project, where appropriate

-COSI 452A – Graduate Clinical Practicum I: Case Management (1) Addresses professional issues in speech-language pathology including case management, clinical effectiveness, counseling and working with families from diverse backgrounds.
-Four to ten hours of clinic contact per week at the Cleveland Hearing and Speech Center.
+COSI 452A – Graduate Clinical Practicum I (1) Addresses professional issues in speech-language pathology including case management, clinical effectiveness, ethics and working with families from diverse backgrounds.
+Three to five hours of clinic contact per week at the Cleveland Hearing and Speech Center.
 (Maximum of 2 credits.)
 Prerequisite: COSI 352 and COSI 413.

-COSI 452C – Graduate Clinical Practicum III: Special Populations (1) Addresses professional issues in speech-language pathology including case management, special clinical populations, collaborating with other professionals, teaming, leadership, and use of technology.
+COSI 452C – Graduate Clinical Practicum III (1) Addresses professional issues in speech-language pathology including case management, special clinical populations, collaborating with other professionals, teaming, leadership, reimbursement, and use of technology.
 Fifteen to thirty hours of clinic contact per week at area skilled nursing facilities, hospitals, rehab centers, early intervention centers, centers for developmentally disabled, private practices, etc. (Maximum of 2 credits.)
 Prerequisite: COSI 352, COSI 452A, COSI 452B, COSI 453, and COSI 456.

-COSI 452E – Graduate Clinical Practicum V: Medical Speech Pathology (1) Addresses professional issues in speech-language pathology including case management, special clinical populations, collaborating with other professionals, documentation, managed health care, and use of technology.
+COSI 452E – Graduate Clinical Practicum V (1) Addresses professional issues in speech-language pathology including case management, special clinical populations, collaborating with other professionals, reimbursement, managed health care, and use of technology.
 Fifteen to thirty hours of clinic contact per week at area skilled nursing facilities, hospitals.
 (Maximum of 2 credits.)
 Prerequisite: COSI 352, COSI 452A, COSI 452B, COSI 452C, COSI 453, COSI 456.

 COSI 453 – Articulation and Phonology Disorders (3) Overview of normal speech sound development and characterization of children with speech sound disorders.
 Distinctions between phonology and articulation are drawn.
 Theoretical as well as assessment and treatment issues are addressed.